tamsky/rhodecode-enterprise-ce/docs/code-review/review-diffs.rst

 Reviewing Changes
 -----------------

-|RCM| displays all code changes made with each commit.
+|RCE| displays all code changes made with each commit.
 Removed content is
 marked in red and new content in green.

 .. image:: ../images/plain-diff.png